AdvithGopinath/LetMeWatch/README.md

 # LetMeWatch
 ### A seamless watching experience contained in a browser extension

 LetMeWatch is a browser extension that offers end-to-end movie/TV show streaming, maximizing ease of use and convenience by sifting through a multitude of free streaming services and locating the highest-caliber video that is available.
+You can learn more at our website: [letmewatch.app](https://letmewatch.app).

 ## Features